The Admin Interface

 your

-configurations to newer versions of C-Phrase.
+configurations to newer versions of Catch-Phrase.